Satisfy pizza cravings while eating clean with this healthy Vegetarian Pizza Casserole.

 - 1 tablespoon olive oil

 - 1 cup carrot shredded

 - 2 teaspoons Italian seasoning

 - Place the zucchini in a colander and sprinkle with salt.
-Let set for 10 minutes then press the zucchini to squeeze out all the moisture.
-Place the squeeze zucchini in a large bowl and add the eggs, parmesan, and mozzarella.
+Let sit for 10 minutes then press the zucchini to squeeze out all the moisture.
+Place the squeezed zucchini in a large bowl and add the eggs, parmesan, and mozzarella.
 Mix well and press into the prepared baking dish.
 Bake for 15 to 20 minutes until lightly golden.
 Remove from oven.